 Since the 90’s, trainers have encountered a challenge in every Pokemon game.
-They’ve had the hard decisions of which Pokemon is best suited for their teams.
+They’ve had the hard decision of which Pokemon is best suited for their teams.
 Scouring the region, looking for the most powerful and rare Pokemon to add to their team.
-Finally finding one to catch in their little red and white prisons, people have asked about the best Pokemon for years, so here’s our Top Five list on the strongest water types!
+Finally finding one to catch in a little red and white prison.
+People have asked about the best Pokemon for years, so here’s our Top Five list on the strongest water types!

-The only reason Milotic is in 3rd on our top five list – and not second above Gyarados is the strenuous process that it takes on obtaining it.
+The only reason Milotic is in 3rd on our top five list – and not second above Gyarados – is the strenuous process that it takes on obtaining it.
 However, this Pokemon is nearly unrivaled in water special attacks and has a move pool that is devastating to all those that choose to oppose it.

-There isn’t a water list that won’t have Gyarados on it.
-There is something special about a water/flying type that can learn dragon dance and crush an opponent with a single waterfall attack.
+There isn’t a strong water list that won’t have Gyarados on it.
+There is something special about a water/flying type Pokemon that can learn dragon dance and crush an opponent with a single waterfall attack.
 Not to mention, the attack stat of this Pokemon is one of the highest in the water field, and its defenses are nothing to scoff at either.
 A bit of a pain to obtain, but the harder they are to train, the stronger they become.
 Thanks, Magikarp.

 There you have it, our top five strongest water type Pokemon of the Kanto region from generations 1 through 3.
-We would love to hear your opinions on this article as well as your opinions on what you think the best water Pokemon is.
-Thank you for reading.
+Of course, we would love to hear your opinions on what you think the top five (even top ten) water Pokemon are from Gen 1-3.